Toys That Make Reading Fun!

 Mark My Time Bookmark with Reading Light, $15

 This one times how long you read, is a bookmark, and has a built-in reading light!

 Moleskin Book Light, $14

-A lightweight book light that can be both a book mark and book light.
+A lightweight book light that can be both a bookmark and a book light.
 It’s flat so it’s easy to pack as well.
 Let your child sneak a few more pages with a flashlight-worthy book but instead of holding a heavy flashlight under the cover, try this instead!